 Back to the Fourth Dimension . . .
 Home Page . . .
 Glossary . . .
 On to the Sixth Dimension

-Above shows a planar grid of "poke-sections" of the polyteron oifpeyax(OIF pee yaks) which is one of the fastegiumverts - its terons are 6 pinnips (blue), 6 pinnipdips (yellow), 15 ohopes (green), and 20 triddips (red), it was rendered using Pov-Ray .
+Above shows a field of "poke-sections" of the noble uniform polyteron Nat which is from the nit regiment - its terons (facets) are 32 garpops, it was rendered using Pov-Ray .

 A polyteron is uniform if its vertices are transitive (all alike in an isogonal sort of way) and all of it's facets (called terons) are uniform polychora.

 A polyteron is a five dimensional polytope, where a polytope must be monal, dyadic, and properly connected.
 Monal means that every element is represented only once (two vertices cant be in the same place), dyadic means that if you take an n dimensional element and an n-2 dimensional element, then there are either 0 or 2 n-1 dimensional elements adjacent to both (in other words, edges have two vertices, only two facets meet at a ridge, and this is true for all of it's elements and element-figures (vertex figure and the like)).
 Properly connected means that it nor any of it's elements or element-figures are compounds (even though the compound of 5 cubes can act as a cell, it is actually five cells which are cubes).
-Properly connected also means that if any two n dimensional elements are in the same n space, then all of their common elements together must be limited to an n-1 dimensional space (in other words, if two cells are in the same realm, they are not rigidly locked together by common elements, like an ike-gad combo would be (ike and gad would share all 30 edges which is a 3-D arrangement instead of a 2-D or less arrangement, this ike-gad combo causes the object to be a coinciding case).
-Now consider 5 cubes in the same realm (like in the 5-cube compound), if you take any two of the cubes, they have no element in common (well technically they share the -1 dimensional nulloid in common which is sometimes called the empty polytope) - so therefore they are not rigidly locked like the ike-gad case.There are also a few non-uniform scaliform polytera known, but the search for these has yet to be underway.
+Norman Johnson prefers that if two n dimensional elements are in the same n space, then all of their common elements together must be limited to an n-1 dimensional space (in other words, if two cells are in the same realm, they are not rigidly locked together by common elements, like an ike-gad combo would be (ike and gad would share all 30 edges which is a 3-D arrangement instead of a 2-D or less arrangement, this ike-gad combo causes the object to be a coinciding case).
+I decided to relax this restriction to allow the compound of 3 tesseracts (gico) to show up as a combo-facet, for it would of been rigidly locked, two tesses share 8 vertices in common which are arranged like the vertices of hex.
+My new version of this restriction would be that any n-facet regiment can only be activated once by either a true polytope or a pure compound in the regiment (as a combofacet), or a fissary if they are included in the count.
+This means that if the facet regiment is ico, then the compound gico is allowed - but the ico-gico combo is not since it will activate the ico regiment twice instead of once.There are also a few non-uniform scaliform polytera known, but the search for these has yet to be underway.

 These seven shapes can be considered as the basic 5-D shapes, they are either flat in each dimension or they join them in a uniform curve.
 The seven shapes are: